Change Text Size

 County Health Rankings & Roadmaps: Prepare to Prioritize

-A part of the County Health Rankings & Roadmaps Action Cycle, this resource focuses on how to prepare for prioritization.
+A part of the County Health Rankings & Roadmaps Action Center, this resource focuses on how to prepare for prioritization.
 It provides questions to consider when prioritizing health issues, possible processes for prioritization, and other factors to consider when determining that process, such as the role of the facilitator.

 County Health Rankings & Roadmaps: Prioritize the Issues

 This resource is also a part of the County Health Rankings & Roadmaps Action Cycle.
 It links to three tools: avoiding group think, the nominal group technique, and an example of a priority-setting exercise.

 In addition to step-by-step instructions for five prioritization methods, this document also includes blank templates that can be used in the prioritization process.
 Prioritization methods included in this document are the Multi-Voting Technique, Strategy Grids, the Nominal Group Technique, the Hanlon Method, and the Prioritization Matrix.

 NACCHO Tip Sheet: Prioritizing Issues in a Community Health Improvement Process

 The National Association of County and City Health Officials (NACCHO) produced a tip sheet for prioritizing community health issues.
 The tip sheet explains criteria that are frequently used for prioritization, suggests strategies for meaningful engagement, and outlines five prioritization methods: Control and Influence, Prioritization Matrix, ‘Dotmocracy’ Method, Multi-Voting Technique, and the Hanlon Method.

 Community Tool Box: Developing and Using Criteria and Processes to Set Priorities